 Seeking representation for my YA novel Awaken the Dawn…

-Maksim led me to the end of the corridor, and we entered an enormous open plaza full of people.
-A flock of birds launched into flight, disappearing into the gray sky.
+He led me to the end of the corridor, and we entered an enormous open plaza full of people.
+A flock of birds took flight in front of us, disappearing into the gray sky.

 I stopped.
 Gasped.

-A medieval clock tower stood at the center of the plaza.
-Saxon-style merchant houses rimmed the square, coloring the scene in green, pink, light blue, deep gold, and even a yellow that reminded me of my new pullover.
-The buttery yellow was definitely prettier on the merchant house than on me.
+A beige clock tower, square and stately, rose up from a red-roofed merchant house in the middle of the square.
+A greenish-black pointed roof topped the tower—like a square-brimmed witch’s hat sitting above the clock.
+Pastel merchant houses rimmed the outside of the square, adding splashes of color to the scene—green, pink, light blue, deep gold, and a yellow that reminded me of my new pullover.
+The buttery color was definitely prettier on the merchant house than on me.

 “Do you see something?”
-Maksim’s gaze followed mine across the plaza.
+Maksim followed my gaze across the plaza.
 “What is it?”

 “Where?”
 Maksim lowered his glasses.
 “What do ox-drawn carriages have to do with the clues?”

 Ox-drawn carriages didn’t have anything to do with anything.
-It’s just that I finally got what my dad was talking about all those years.
+It’s just that I finally got what Dad had been talking about.
 He’d never said much about Romania, but when he had, it’d usually been about Braşov.
 Now I understood why.
-It felt like I’d been magically transported into a fairytale.
+Something about this plaza was magical, like I’d been transported into another time, another place.

-I wondered…did the peasants of fairytales ride around in ox-drawn carriages?
-I supposed no one knew since fairytales were usually about princesses.
-But standing in that medieval plaza, I knew ox-drawn carriages had to be in fairytales somewhere.
-At least in the background or maybe off the beaten path.
+Did the peasants of fairytales ride around in ox-drawn carriages?
+Maybe, although it was hard to say since fairytales were about princesses.
+But as I stood in that colorful, medieval plaza surrounded by mountains, I knew ox-drawn carriages had to be in fairytales somewhere, at least in the background or off the beaten path.

 - Flagship (Instrumental) – Amanda Cook